 With digital transformation, businesses use digital technologies to not only create new ways of doing business but also new ways of offering core products and services through digital platforms.
 Every growing business needs to reimagine its processes from time to time.
 You don’t want to get left behind while your competition races forward.
 It’s important to pause and self-reflect on how to stay relevant to consumers’ current and future needs.

 Digital transformation isn’t just a sales or marketing function.
 It’s a core business function that needs to be addressed by the leadership.
 You need to think about where your customers spend most of their time.
 Then, think about what you can do to put your message in front of them at the right moment.
 It all culminates with thinking about and putting together the right mix of digital tools to attract, engage and convert your prospective customer with the least amount of friction and best possible experience.

 For businesses just starting up, digital transformation will be at the crux of their business plan.
-In this day and age, every business needs a digital strategy in order to capture and convert their target audience.
+In this day and age, every business needs a digital strategy in order to capture and convert its target audience.
 Building a 21st-century business using Microsoft Office and on paper isn’t sustainable or scalable.
-Thinking about, planning and building a digital transformation strategy will ensure a business is agile and suited for growth.
+Thinking about, planning, and building a digital transformation strategy will ensure a business is agile and suited for growth.

 Putting Digital Transformation in Context with Examples